mendix/docs/content/en/docs/apidocs-mxsdk/apidocs/pluggable-widgets/pluggable-widgets-config-api.md

 {{% /alert %}}

 {{% alert color="info" %}}
 Be advised that hiding a property which is required according to the XML will still give a consistency error that it is required.
-We therefore discourage hiding properties that are required.<br><br>If the property needs to be required if it is visible, implement the check manually using the custom validation function.
+We therefore discourage hiding properties that are required.<br><br>If a property is only required on a specific condition, it should not be marked as required in the XML.
+Instead of this, you should manually implement a check using the custom validation function.
 {{% /alert %}}

 The expected property configuration structure is as follows: